PawanOsman/ChatGPT/README.md

 ## [Check the new Google Bard Chatbot!](https://github.com/PawanOsman/GoogleBard)

+# _29-MARCH-2023 Announcement_
+We found a new way to use `text-davinci-003` now text completion hosted API is working

-# _28-MARCH-2023 Announcement_
+> ## _28-MARCH-2023 Announcement_
-OpenAI patched the way we used to provide a free API, we are trying to find another way to back the API up again, join our discord server to stay updated
+> OpenAI patched the way we used to provide a free API, we are trying to find another way to back the API up again, join our discord server to stay updated

 ### If you have any questions or need assistance, please join [[Discord](https://discord.pawan.krd)]